 Looking beyond physical fitness and mental well-being, learning and development is the next rung in the ladder.
 In other words, how are you helping your employees grow, learn, and really maximize their potential?
 Edward Yost, manager of employee relations and development at the Society for Human Resource Management, says that in today's rapidly evolving workforce, strategic learning and development initiatives have never been more important.

 "In order to keep up with changing technologies, new ideas, concepts, and software, we need to constantly be learning and developing as individuals, and helping to grow and develop our employees to stay ahead of the game and be more effective, productive and accessible," he says.

-Companies like HubSpot are ahead of the game here, offering individual employees unlimited books and an annual $5,000 continuing education budget, among other perks.
-Lowe's is another trailblazer in the learning and development space, providing employees with up to $2,500 if they choose to learn a trade like carpentry or appliance repair.
+Companies like HubSpot are ahead of the game, offering individual employees unlimited books and an annual $5,000 continuing education budget, among other perks.
+Lowe's is another trailblazer for employee learning and development, providing employees with up to $2,500 if they choose to learn a trade like carpentry or appliance repair.

 These larger companies have one thing in common, though—big budgets—which begs one obvious question: How can organizations with smaller budgets implement meaningful and effective learning and development programs?